Andrzej Fałkowski

-Andrzej Fałkowski (born in 1959), is a Polish retired army officer and currently a diplomat, who was last ranked as the general.
+Andrzej Fałkowski (born 1959) is a Polish retired army officer and currently a diplomat, who was last ranked as the general.

 He was a specialist in public finance and military economics and defense resources, logistics and strategic planner, and was an expert on NATO, European Union, and international security policy.

 He is a doctor of economic sciences.

 Biography

 Andrzej Fałkowsk was born in Rypin in 1959.

 He graduated from the Economic Secondary School in Rypin in 1977.
 He is a graduate of the Academy of Officers of Quartermaster Services in Poznań in 1982, and the Faculty of Economics of the University of Gdańsk in 1985.

 After the officer promotion, he was assigned to the 3rd Security Regiment of the Naval Command in Gdynia, where he served until 1984.
 Then he was transferred to the Finance Department of the Ministry of National Defense in Warsaw.

-He also completed postgraduate studies in Monterey, United States in 1994, and several foreign courses, including in the Netherlands Defense Academy, the NATO School in Oberammergau, Germany, as well as in Canada and the United States.
+He also completed postgraduate studies in Monterey, California, United States in 1994, and several foreign courses, including in the Netherlands Defense Academy, the NATO School in Oberammergau, Germany, as well as in Canada and the United States.
 He knows English.

 Between 1996 and 1998, he was the deputy director of the Economic Department.
 In 1997, at the Faculty of Economics and Sociology of the University of Lodz, he defended the dissertation entitled "Poland's defense budget (problems, methods)" and obtained a doctoral degree in economics.

 In 1998 he took the position of chief specialist, as an adviser at the Polish Representation to NATO and the Western European Union (WEU) in Brussels, and in 2003 he was appointed deputy chief of the P-5 Strategic Planning General Board at the General Staff of the Polish Army in Warsaw.

 Between 2006 and 2008, he was the director of the Budget Department of the Ministry of National Defense.

 In 2007, Fałkowski was elected by the NATO Military Committee as Deputy Director of the NATO International Military Staff for Logistics and Resources in Brussels, which he assumed in September 2008.